airblade/quo_vadis/README.md

 ### Reset password

-The user can reset their password if they lose it.
+The user can reset their password if they lose it and cannot log in.
 The flow is:

 1. [Request password-reset page] User enters their identifier (not their email unless the identifier is email).
-2. QuoVadis emails the user a link.
-The link is valid for `QuoVadis.password_reset_token_lifetime`.
+2. QuoVadis emails the user a 6-digit reset code, which is valid for `QuoVadis.password_reset_token_lifetime`, and redirects to the password-reset page.
-3. [The email] The user clicks the link.
+3. [The email] The user reads the code.
-4. [Password-reset confirmation page] The user enters their new password and clicks a button.
+4. [Password-reset page] The user enters the 6-digt code and their new password and clicks the save button.
 5. QuoVadis sets the user's password and logs them in.

 First, write the page where the user requests a password-reset ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/password_resets/new.html.erb)).
 It must be in `app/views/quo_vadis/password_resets/new.html.:format`.
-Note it must capture the user's identifier (not email, unless the identifier is email).
+It must POST the user's identifier (not email, unless the identifier is email) to `password_reset_path`.

+Now write the email view ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/mailer/reset_password.text.erb)).
+It must be in `app/views/quo_vadis/mailer/reset_password.{text,html}.erb` and output the `@otp` variable.
 See the Configuration section below for how to set QuoVadis's emails' from addresses, headers, etc.

-Now write the page to where the user is redirected while they wait for the email ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/password_resets/index.html.erb)).
-It must be in `app/views/quo_vadis/password_resets/index.html.:format`.
+Now write the page where the user types in the reset code from the email and their new password ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/password_resets/edit.html.erb)).
+It must be in `app/views/quo_vadis/password_resets/edit.html.:format` and must PUT the `otp`, `password`, and `password_confirmation` fields to `password_reset_path`.

-It's a good idea for that page to link to `new_password_reset_path` where the user can request another email if need be.

-Now write the email view ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/mailer/reset_password.text.erb)).
-It must be in `app/views/quo_vadis/mailer/reset_password.{text,html}.erb` and output the `@url` variable.

-Next, write the page to which the link in the email points ([example](https://github.com/airblade/quo_vadis/blob/master/app/views/quo_vadis/password_resets/edit.html.erb)).
-It must be in `app/views/quo_vadis/password_resets/edit.html.:format`.

 After the user has reset their password, they will be logged in and redirected to the first of these that exists:

 - a route named `:after_login`;
 - your root route.

+When the user resets their password, they are logged out of any other sessions they may have, for example on other devices.

 ### Sessions